Centennial (miniseries): Production

 Principal filming occurred in 1978.
 There were numerous filming locations in several parts of the United States.
 Colorado filming locations included Greeley, the Pawnee National Grasslands, Denver, Central City, Orchard, Bent's Old Fort National Historic Site and the Rocky Mountain National Park.
 Several of the mountain men era scenes were filmed in Grand Teton National Park in Wyoming.
 The scenes representing St. Louis in the late 18th and early 19th century were filmed in Augusta, Kentucky.
 The White Hall State Historic Site in Richmond, Kentucky served as the Bockweiss mansion.
 Scenes representing the Zendt farm and Lancaster County, Pennsylvania, were filmed in and around Coshocton, Ohio.

-The ranch house and surrounding buildings used for the Venneford Ranch house was the Highlands Ranch Mansion (pictured) in Highlands Ranch, which is located near the real town of Centennial, Colorado.
-Years later the surrounding property was developed for housing; one of the streets in the development was named Venneford Ranch Road (by the Mission Viejo Company).
+The ranch house and surrounding buildings used for the Venneford Ranch house was the Highlands Ranch Mansion in Highlands Ranch, which is located near the real town of Centennial, Colorado.
+Years later the surrounding property was developed for housing by the Mission Viejo Company.
+One of the streets in the development was named Venneford Ranch Road.

+The Great Western Railway engine No. 75 was back-dated for scenes in the 1880s and then modernized for scenes in the 1910s.

-On 27 November 1978, the actor Richard Kelton died of accidental carbon monoxide asphyxiation due to a faulty heater in his trailer while filming the miniseries, in which he was to have co-starred.
-Universal Studios, which produced Centennial, was fined $720 for the failure to provide a proper ventilation system for the trailer to which Kelton had retreated to rehearse his lines.
+On November 27, 1978, actor Richard Kelton died on location south of Denver after one day of shooting his scenes.
+Cast as the adult character of Philip Wendell, Kelton's death was the result of accidental carbon monoxide asphyxiation due to improper ventilation in his dressing room trailer.
+Universal Studios, which produced the mini-series, was fined $720 for the failure to provide a proper ventilation system for the trailer where Kelton was rehearsing his lines.
+His wife received a $50,000 settlement per a statute in California Workers Compensation Law.